 - Try to make sure that the webcam is positioned so that your face is visible and, if possible, face into camera.
-(This should be easy if you are using a built-in webcam, but may need adjustments if you are using a separate camera) - Face towards the microphone when talking.
+(This should be easy if you are using a built-in webcam, but may need adjustments if you are using a separate camera.) - Face towards the microphone when talking.
 Remember that the further you are from the microphone, the harder you will be to hear. - When you are not talking, it can be best to mute your microphone, especially in larger groups.
 This prevents echoing and means that background noise is not passed on.
 You can unmute yourself when you need to speak. - If the call freezes, it can sometimes help to turn your video off for a short time.
-This frees up internet bandwidth and may let you continue the call as audio. - Remember that while your microphone is on, people may be able to hear anything you hear, such as: other people in your house making noise, traffic outside your window, or conversations happening in the same room. - Remember that some people on the call may be experiencing a lag, and may be slow to respond because they simply do not hear/see the thing they are responding to until a few seconds later.
+This frees up internet bandwidth and may let you continue the call as audio. - Remember that while your microphone is on, people may be able to hear anything you hear.
+This includes noise from other people in your house, traffic outside, or conversations in the same room. - Remember that some people on the call may experience a lag.
+They may be slow to respond because they don't hear or see the content being shared.
 If anyone is lagging, be patient.
 It can help to leave a couple of seconds before speaking.